freeborni/tictactoe-online/README.md

 - HTML
 - Tailwind CSS (with some custom CSS)
 - JavaScript
-- WebSocket for real-time communication
+- Socket.IO for real-time communication
+- Node.js for the server

 ## 📁 Project Structure